kristopolous/free-ollama/README.md

 ## Method 2: Artisanal Ollamas in Terminal Space

-**Pet some feral llamas**: There's also a command line for the losers who like typing shit.
+ There's also a command line for the losers who like typing shit.

 Use the awesome [`ursh`](https://github.com/day50-dev/ursh/) for super fast access (or git clone like an amateur)